1991 Indianapolis 500: Second Day - Sunday May 12

 Many of the drivers who were left out of qualifying a day earlier returned to qualify on Sunday May 12.
 The first 45 minutes of the day saw heavy action.
 Gary Bettenhausen took to the track and completed his run at 224.468 mph, faster than Mears' pole speed, making him the fastest qualifier in the field.
 Since he was a second-day qualifier, however, he was forced to line up behind the first-day qualifiers, in 13th position.

 Arie Luyendyk's qualifying run of 223.881 mph made him the third fastest car in the field, but his second-day status lined him up 14th.
 Emerson Fittipaldi finally made the field, qualifying 15th at 223.065 mph.
 The three cars of the 5th row (Bettenhausen, Luyendyk, Fittipaldi) ended up qualifying faster than the three cars of the front row.

-The rest of the day saw light action with only one major incident, an accident from Dominic Dobson in turn four which fractured his left leg, wiping out the Burns team 89 Lola, but the injury was not sufficient enough to sideline him.
+The rest of the day saw light action with only one major incident, an accident from Dominic Dobson in turn four which fractured his left leg, wiping out the Burns team 89 Lola, but the injury was not enough to sideline him.
 However, the crash forced Dominic into a backup 89 Lola that was purchased from Truesports (Truesports ran the car during the 1990 season to save money while developing their own chassis).
 At the end of the day, the field was filled to 22 cars.